alfe-ai/alfe-ai/README.md

 suggestions.
 Created Nov 4, 2024 with a 200,000 token context limit, pricing is
 $0.80 per million input tokens and $4 per million output tokens.

+**OpenAI GPT-5 Chat** has been added under the `pro` tier for advanced, natural, multimodal, and context-aware conversations.
+It supports a 400,000 token context with pricing at $1.25 per million input tokens and $10 per million output tokens.

+**OpenAI GPT-5** is now available under the `pro` tier, offering major improvements in reasoning, code quality, and user experience.
+It also supports a 400,000 token context and is priced at $1.25 per million input tokens and $10 per million output tokens.

+**OpenAI GPT-5 Mini** provides lighter-weight reasoning with reduced latency and cost.
+Available under the `pro` tier, it offers a 400,000 token context and costs $0.25 per million input tokens and $2 per million output tokens.

+**OpenAI GPT-5 Nano** is optimized for ultra-low latency environments.
+Under the `pro` tier, it features a 400,000 token context and pricing of $0.05 per million input tokens and $0.40 per million output tokens.